Apptio Exec Cites 20% Cloud Savings Among Fed Clients

-Federal agency clients of Apptio – a provider of cloud-based software solutions for technology business management (TBM) and cloud financial management (FinOps) – are seeing savings of up to 20 percent on their cloud computing spend by taking advantage of the company’s TBM and FinOps services.
+Federal agency clients of Apptio – a provider of cloud-based software solutions for Technology Business Management (TBM) and Cloud Financial Management (FinOps) – are seeing savings of up to 20 percent on their cloud computing spend by taking advantage of the company’s TBM and FinOps services.

 That’s according to Larry Blasko, president of field operations at the company, who ran down some of the benefits that Apptio is bringing to Federal agencies at the company’s 2025 Public Sector Summit event in Arlington, Va., produced by MeriTalk.